-In 2023, South Carolina lawmakers introduced several bills that would negatively impact the LGBTQ+ community.
+In 2023-2024, South Carolina lawmakers introduced several bills that would negatively impact the LGBTQ+ community.
 These include anti-transgender healthcare bills that would prohibit transgender-related healthcare for people under the age of 21 and require school staff to "out" LGBTQ+ students to their parents.
+The South Carolina Senate approved the bill to ban access to gender-affirming care for trans youth in May 2024, and the bill awaits the governor's signature.